kfatehi/bait/README.md

-ARTCI
+Bait
 ====

-`artci`: Application Readiness Testing & Continuous Integration
+executable is `bait`, standing for Build And Integration Tester I'm conflicted about the name, another is artci: Application-Readiness-Test-based Continuous Integration

+The most important thing to know about this project is this:

+You are the only one that knows how your software "integrates" and the truth is that this is about people and process as much as about code.

+If some of your developers test, and some don't, those that don't are kind of a liability so the best way to push them to grow is to give them the benefit of all these tools in the awesome open source culture

+As you write scripts that make this program useful in different contexts please contribute them to the Wiki.

+After you gem install, you setup your projects this way:

+Step 1. cd into your project
+Step 2. bait init
+Step 3. bait test

+Commit the new directory and scripts and you will be able to use the project with bait.

+See examples/ for scripts for various types of projects.

 # Usage

-Install the gem and then just run `bait`
+Install the gem and then run `bait`

 A sinatra server will start up.
-YAML files will be stored in ~/.bait
+YAML files and temp repos will be stored in ~/.bait

 Go to 0.0.0.0:8417

 You can set your Github to notify the server on that port.

-When github notifies bait, bait will clone the project and execute ~/.bait/test.sh and record exit value and output

 You may also test manually by inputting a clone URL within the UI